MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/howto-provision-deployment-group-agents.md

 ## Use the Azure Resource Group Deployment task

-You can use the [Azure Resource Group Deployment task](https://aka.ms/argtaskreadme) to deploy an Azure Resource Manager (ARM) template that installs the VSTS Agent Azure VM extension as you create a virtual machine, or to update the resource group to apply the extension after the virtual machine has been created.
+You can use the [Azure Resource Group Deployment task](https://aka.ms/argtaskreadme) to deploy an Azure Resource Manager (ARM) template that installs the Azure Pipelines Agent Azure VM extension as you create a virtual machine, or to update the resource group to apply the extension after the virtual machine has been created.
 Alternatively, you can use the advanced deployment options of the Azure Resource Group Deployment task to deploy the agent to deployment groups.

-### Install the "VSTS Agent" Azure VM extension using an ARM template
+### Install the "Azure Pipelines Agent" Azure VM extension using an ARM template

 An ARM template is a JSON file that declaratively defines a set of Azure resources.
 The template can be automatically read and the resources provisioned by Azure.